 These healthy strawberry banana pancakes are packed with goodness and are so simple to make!
-The flourless banana oatmeal batter is made from scratch in a blender and then combined with fresh strawberries for the ultimate tasty and fluffy pancakes.
-A great healthy breakfast for the whole family! {Gluten-free, vegetarian & dairy-free-friendly}
+The banana-sweetened oatmeal pancake batter is made from scratch in a blender, then combined with fresh strawberries for little pops of fresh fruit in every bite.
+They’re tender with a sweet, delicate banana flavor and the perfect fluffy texture.
+The perfect healthy breakfast for the whole family! {Gluten-free, vegetarian & dairy-free-friendly}

-Strawberry Oatmeal Pancakes – So Healthy & Fluffy!
+Banana Strawberry Pancakes – So Healthy & Fluffy!

-In our house, we’re constantly testing out new healthy pancake recipes because the kids always devour them and I love how they make such a great quick and easy breakfast for the week.
-These strawberry banana pancakes are no exception and have quickly become a new breakfast favourite!
+In our house, we’re constantly testing out new healthy pancake recipes because the kids devour them and I love how they make such a great quick and easy breakfast for the week.
+These strawberry banana pancakes are no exception and have quickly become a new breakfast favorite!

-For more healthy banana pancakes, be sure to try out these Banana Protein Pancakes and Chocolate Banana Protein Pancakes!
+For more healthy banana pancakes, be sure to try out these Banana Protein Pancakes, Cottage Cheese Banana Pancakes and Chocolate Banana Protein Pancakes!
 Or if you prefer your pancakes without bananas, try these No Banana Protein Pancakes.

 Ingredient Notes

-- Oats: Oats replace the flour typically used in regular pancakes for a fibre-rich alternative.
+- Oats: Oats replace the flour typically used in regular pancakes for a fiber-rich alternative.
 You can use old fashioned or quick oats.

 - Milk: Helps thin out the batter slightly, making it easier to blend.
 You can use regular dairy-based milk or sub in a milk alternative such as almond milk.

-- Eggs: Two eggs are needed for this recipe.
-They help to bind the dry ingredients together while adding some extra protein.
+- Eggs: To help to bind the dry ingredients together while adding some extra protein.

-- Bananas: Naturally sweeten the pancakes.
+- Bananas: To sweeten the pancakes without any added sugar.
 Use overripe bananas which will be naturally sweeter and easier to combine with the other ingredients.

 - Sweetener: This is optional, but honey or maple syrup help to sweeten the batter.
 Vanilla protein powder can also be used.

-- Strawberries: For some juicy flavour and natural sweetness.
+- Strawberries: For some juicy flavor and natural sweetness.
 Use fresh strawberries chopped into small pieces for best results.

 - In a blender, mix together all of the ingredients, other than the strawberries until combined and smooth.